 Planning & Zoning Division

-The Planning and Zoning (P&Z) Division are responsible for long and short-range planning for unincorporated areas and communities throughout Cochise County.
-P&Z processes applications associated with special use requests, rezonings, home occupations, subdivisions, and variances to the Zoning Regulations.
-It is also tasked with developing and updating the Comprehensive Plan.
+The Planning and Zoning Division is responsible for long and short-range planning for unincorporated areas and communities throughout Cochise County.
+Staff in this division process applications for special use requests, rezonings, minor land divisions, home occupations, subdivisions, and variances to the Zoning Regulations.
+The Planning and Zoning Division is also tasked with developing and updating the Comprehensive Plan.

 The purpose of zoning is to guide the development of land in accordance with the County's Comprehensive Plan and to promote the public health, safety, and general welfare of the County's residents.
-Zoning districts specify permitted land uses, minimum lot sizes, and certain sites development standards such as setbacks and screening.
-There are 34 individual zoning districts.
+Zoning districts specify permitted land uses, minimum lot sizes, and certain site development standards such as setbacks and screening.
+There are 34 individual zoning districts in Cochise County.

-A minor land division is when a parcel of land is divided into five or fewer parcels, and which results in the creation of additional parcels, any of which are ten acres or smaller in size.
-Minor land divisions are subject to a review by the planning division to ensure the division of land complies with all zoning regulations and does not constitute a division of land subject to the Subdivision Regulations.
+A minor land division is when a parcel of land is divided into five or fewer parcels, which results in the creation of additional parcels, any of which are ten acres or smaller in size.
+Minor land divisions are subject to an administrative review by planning staff.
+Staff will ensure the division of land complies with all zoning regulations, that all newly created parcels can be physically accessed, and that the proposed split does not constitute a division of land subject to the Subdivision Regulations.

 The Cochise County Comprehensive Plan, adopted in 1984 and last revised in 2015, serves to promote orderly and well-planned County growth.
 The Plan consists of a written document establishing land use, transportation, water conservation, and public facility goals and policies and a series of maps that serve as a blueprint for the intensity and type of land uses expected near the incorporated cities and towns and in the outlying rural areas.